Borwornsak Uwanno

 Borwornsak Uwanno (บวรศักดิ์ อุวรรณโณ RTGS: Bowonsak Uwanno, sometimes spelled Bowornsak Uwanno; born October 19, 1954) is a Thai legal expert, government official and professor-emeritus of Law at Chulalongkorn University.
-He was a principal member of the 1997 Constitution Drafting Committee and served as secretary-general of King Prajadhipok's Institute and later cabinet secretary-general under Thaksin Shinawatra's government.
+He was a principal member of the 1997 constitution Drafting Committee and served as secretary-general of King Prajadhipok's Institute and later cabinet secretary-general under Thaksin Shinawatra's government.
 After the coups d'état of 2006 and 2014, he helped authoring interim constitutions and served in junta-appointed legislative bodies.
 In 2017 he has chaired the government's Legal Reform Committee.
+Since September 2025, he has served as Deputy Prime Minister of Thailand under Anutin Charnvirakul.

 Life

-Borwornsak was born in the Southern Thai city of Songkhla.
+Borwornsak was born in the southern Thai city of Songkhla to a Thai Chinese family.
+He is a relative of former deputy prime minister Wissanu Krea-ngam and they lived together in the same house as children.
 He is divorced from Parichat Chumsai na Ayutthaya, with whom he has two children.

 After graduating from the prestigious Triam Udom Suksa School, Borwornsak studied law at Chulalongkorn University, obtaining a "gold-medal" first class honours degree in 1975 and was admitted to the Thai bar the following year.
 From 1976 he taught as a lecturer at the Faculty of Law of his alma mater.
 He continued his studies in France, completing a DSU in administrative law from University of Paris II (Panthéon-Assas) in 1979, a DEA and a third-cycle doctorate in general public law from Paris Nanterre University in 1982.

 In 1988, Borwornsak became a policy advisor at the Secretariat of the Prime Minister, rising to deputy secretary to the Prime Minister for policy matters the following year.
 In 1991, he returned to his academic function, teaching administrative law at Chulalongkorn University.
 Borwornsak was a member of the House Ad Hoc Committee on Constitutional Reform (1993–94) and a member of the Committee of Democracy Development that amended the 1992 Constitution.
 In 1995, he served as the dean of the Faculty of Law.

-Borwornsak was the secretary-general of the Constitution Drafting Committee preparing the 1997 Constitution.
+Borwornsak was the secretary-general of the Constitution Drafting Committee preparing the 1997 constitution.
 In 1998, he completed a course at the National Defence College of Thailand.
 From 1999 to 2003, he served as the secretary-general of King Prajadhipok's Institute, a state-run research and education centre for democratic politics and administration.